hede5562/gtimeutils/README.md

 ToDo
 ----
-* Gtimer: improve ui aestatics
+* Gtimer: Offset spinbuttons, so normal buttons dont move down when timer is shown

 Bugs
 ----